gastonstat/stat151a/README.md

 ## 2. Simple Linear Regression (SLR)

 :card_index: __ABOUT__: In this week, we introduce the descriptive aspects of a __Simple Linear Regression__ model.
 This involves postponing the discussion of inferential aspects for later.
-In particular, we will focus on the method of (Ordinary) Least Squares to obtain the estimated coefficients of a simple linear model.
-Likewise, we'll discuss the geometric aspects of OLS, and understand how the Gauss-Markov assumptions wrap a linear model with a first layer of "soft" statistical assumptions.
+In particular, we focus on the method of (Ordinary) Least Squares to obtain the estimated coefficients of a simple linear model.
+Likewise, we discuss the geometric aspects of OLS, and understand how the Gauss-Markov assumptions wrap a linear model with a first layer of "soft" statistical assumptions.

 :book: __READING__: